Pre-crusade Muslim religious tolerance to pilgrims in the Holy Land

 I had the honour to be in contact with Dr Brus for my own research several times.
 His work, summarized on his website and visually quoted on Templars Now, is the cornerstone of Templar research in The Netherlands and will remain so for many years to come.
 With great respect I acknowledge his work and vow to continue it as much as I can in my own way.

 In 2019 I met with the family of Dr Brus.
 We agreed that TemplarsNow will continue the work of Dr Brus in a modest way.
-First step is by simply re-plublishing importanmt parts of his work in English on TemplarsNow channels.
-Later on TemplarsNow will undertake additional research on Templar sites in the Netherlands indicated by Dr Brus as certain or probable.
-All this will be done in honor or Dr Brus' monumental work.
+First step is by simply re-plublishing in English parts of his work on certain and probable sites on TemplarsNow channels.
+Later on TemplarsNow intends to undertake additional research on Templar sites in the Netherlands indicated by Dr Brus as probable and possible.
+All this will be done in honor of Dr Brus' monumental work.

 Rest in Peace, Dr Ben Brus.